 Be sure to check out the additional examples: introductions to instructions and reports.

-If you are writing a brief document of 1 to 2 pages, you don't need all those elements common to report introductions discussed in the preceding section.
+If you are writing a brief document of 1 to 2 pages, you don't need all those elements common to document introductions discussed in the preceding section.
 Here's the subset of what you are likely to need:

 Topic.
 If you can circle the topic words somewhere in the first three to four lines of the introduction, you're good.